Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Prediction of Enterprise Carbon Emissions

 Chen et al. proposed an efficient Fast Transfer-Based Adaptive Recurrent Neural Network (SEER) model aimed at addressing the high computational costs associated with real-time predictions in existing deep learning models.
 The SEER model enhances prediction accuracy and training efficiency by integrating data preprocessing, feature extraction, attention mechanisms, transfer learning, and adaptive learning rate mechanisms.
 Using carbon emission and air quality data from Shanghai and Beijing as inputs, the model effectively identifies key data points and optimizes generalization capabilities, demonstrating its accuracy and applicability in corporate carbon emission predictions \cite{ep7}.

 Tang et al. proposed CarbonNet, a novel approach for enterprise-level carbon emission prediction, aimed at overcoming the limitations of traditional macro-level forecasting models.
-The paper first constructs a large-scale dataset encompassing 3346 organisations over 31 years, integrating carbon emission data with corporate financial and operational metrics.
+The paper first constructs a large-scale dataset encompassing 3346 organizations over 31 years, integrating carbon emission data with corporate financial and operational metrics.
 To enhance prediction accuracy, the authors employed Factor Analysis for feature extraction, reducing the impact of irrelevant variables, thereby building a more generalizable carbon emission prediction model.
-Subsequently, the paper utilized the XGBoost algorithm for large-scale data mining, iteratively optimizing prediction errors, resulting in a median absolute relative error (MARE) of 0.25, which represents a 22\% improvement in prediction accuracy compared to existing methods \cite{ep1}.
+Subsequently, the paper utilized the XGBoost algorithm for large-scale data mining, iteratively optimizing prediction errors \cite{ep1}.

-Shou developed a corporate carbon performance evaluation framework using Support Vector Machine (SVM) to predict carbon emissions at the enterprise level.
-The framework, named Enterprise Carbon Performance Index System (ECPIS), integrates SVM with real-time data collection and monitoring to assess and forecast carbon emissions, enabling organisations to make data-driven decisions to reduce their carbon footprint.
+Shou developed a corporate carbon performance evaluation framework using Support Vector Machine to predict carbon emissions at the enterprise level.
+The framework, named Enterprise Carbon Performance Index System (ECPIS), integrates SVM with real-time data collection and monitoring to assess and forecast carbon emissions, enabling organizations to make data-driven decisions to reduce their carbon footprint.
 The input training data for the SVM model includes historical carbon emissions data, energy consumption metrics, operational data such as production rates and operating costs, as well as environmental data from air quality sensors and greenhouse gas analyzers.
-The system demonstrates a 97.5\% accuracy in evaluating corporate carbon performance, outperforming other models like K-Nearest Neighbors (KNN), Random Forest (RF), Decision Trees (DT), Naive Bayes (NB), and Logistic Regression (LR) \cite{ep5}.
+The system demonstrates a high accuracy in evaluating corporate carbon performance, outperforming other models like K-Nearest Neighbors, Random Forest, Decision Trees (DT), Naive Bayes (NB), and Logistic Regression \cite{ep5}.